reubenmiller/openssl-zig/README.md

-Welcome to the OpenSSL Project (Forked to zig-pkg support)
+Welcome to the OpenSSL Project (Forked to zig-pkg support [v0.12.0])
 ==============================

 [![openssl logo]][www.openssl.org]